fb-lb/CEF_devoirs_knowledge-front/docs/guards/not-auth-guard/functions/notAuthGuard.md

 ## Description

-- Checks that user has not a cookie named 'isAuth'.
+- Checks that user has not a a token in local storage.
 - If true, it validates the access to the page otherwise the user is redirected with a message explaining that he needs to be disconnected.